ckugel/duplicate_checker/README.md

 duplicate file remover by caleb kugel

+# This only works on text files and possibly png files instead please use: https://github.com/ckugel/duplicate-checker-rust

 # how to run it if the exe is not working

 ### pull this git repo